Saint John Bosco's Brain Vanishes from Italian Basilica

 However, Filipetto said he could not confirm the details of the case.

 Indeed, the case is still a mystery, said Fr Francesco Cereda, vicar of the Rector Major.
-(Cereda is the head of all institutes of the Salesians of Don Bosco across the globe, so he's second from the top of this Salesian hierarchy.)
+(Cereda is the vicar, who takes the Rector Major's place whenever he is absent or impeded; he's second from the top of this Salesian hierarchy.)

 "To date, there is nothing new in the investigations regarding those responsible for the theft of Don Bosco's relics," Cereda said.

-Note: Editor's Note: This article was updated to correct a statement saying that the vicar was the head of the Salesian order.
-The Rector Major has that position.